umarbinzahid/nrf_mqtt_azure/README.md

 ## 🧱 Building and Flashing

-Simply use nrf connect the extension on visual code to and build and flash the firmware.
-It should work with these commands too but not tested it.
+Simply use the nRF Connect extension in Visual Studio Code to build and flash the firmware.
+The commands should work as well, but I haven’t tested them.

 ### 🔨 Build the Firmware
 ```